spockz/spray-jax-rs/README.md

 # Overview

 Spray JAX-RS is designed to create Spray routes from JAX-RS annotations placed on classes and methods used in a specific package.
+At this point supporting filters and interceptors, as well as performing DI is not in scope.
+This functionality is reserved for a later time or different packages.

 The usage is as follows: